edhowland/vish/Syntax.md

 In Vish, object constructors can be accomplished with functions that return objects, possibly with lambda values.
-See functions for a complete description of function declaration and executation.
+See functions for a complete description of function declaration and execution.

 However, here is a sample object constructor.
 The convention is to use upper/camel case for the function names.